--c changelist Limit the displayed fixes to those that include the specified changelist. -i Include fixes made by changelists that affected files integrated into the specified files. -j jobname Limit the displayed fixes to those that include the specified job. -m max List only the first max fixes.
+-c changelist Limit the displayed fixes to those that include the specified changelist.

-See "Global Options" on page 571. g-opts
+-i Include fixes made by changelists that affected files integrated into the specified files. -j jobname Limit the displayed fixes to those that include the specified job. -m max List only the first max fixes. g-opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes Yes list ples p4 fixes //depot/proj1/ Display all fixes made by any files under //depot/p submitted changelists that included roj1. p4 fixes file.c Display all fixes made by and all revisions of file. submitted changes that included any p4 fixes file.c#5 Display all fixes made by submitted changes that included p4 fixes //depot/proj1/ Display all fixes made by submitted changelists that included any files under //depot/proj1 . p4 fixes file.c Display all fixes made by submitted changes that included any and all revisions of file.c . p4 fixes file.c#5 Display all fixes made by submitted changes that included revisions 1 through 5 of file.c . p4 fixes file.c#5,5 Display only those fixes associated with the changelist in which file.c#5 was submitted. p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414.
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required Yes Yes list p4 fixes //depot/proj1/Display all fixes made by submitted changelists that included any files under //depot/proj1.p4 fixes file.cDisplay all fixes made by submitted changes that included any and all revisions of file.c.p4 fixes file.c#5Display all fixes made by submitted changes that included revisions 1 through 5 of file.c.p4 fixes file.c#5,5Display only those fixes associated with the changelist in which file.c#5 was submitted.p4 fixes -c 414Display all jobs fixed by pending or submitted changelist 414. all revisions of file.c. p4 fixes file.c#5 Display all fixes made by submitted changes that included revisions 1 through 5 of file.c. p4 fixes file.c#5,5 Display only those fixes associated with the changelist in which file.c#5 was submitted. revisions 1 through 5 of file.c.p4 fixes file.c#5,5Display only those fixes associated with the changelist in which file.c#5 was submitted. p4 fixes file.c file.c#5,5 file.c#5 was submitted. p4 fixes file.c#5 p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414. p4 fixes -c 414 Display all jobs fixed by pending or submitted changelist 414.